OxalisCommunity/oxalis/doc/install/install-v2.md

 # Oxalis installation

-The purpose of this document is to document how to install Oxalis as simple as possbile.
+The purpose of this document is to document how to install Oxalis version 2.0 as simple as possbile.

 ## Prerequisites